 Press the power switch to turn the camera on.
 The power lamp will briefly light green and the monitor will turn on.
+Be sure to remove the lens cap before shooting.

 Turning the Camera Off

 To turn the camera off, press the power switch again.
 The monitor will turn off.